Bedework/bw-dav-tester/README.md

 		'value'.
 The element data must be a qualified XML element name.
 		XML elements in the property value can be tested provided proper XML escaping is used (see example).

+	Argument: 'count'
+		Single value count of OK responses (-1 for some reason?).

+	Argument: 'ignore'
+	    Hrefs to skip in the response

+	Argument: 'only'
+	    Hrefs must be in this set

 	Argument: 'badhrefs'
 		A set of properties for which a non-2xx response status is required.
 The same two forms as used for 'okprops' can be used